Philip Randle: Research

 Randle was a prominent diabetes mellitus researcher who described the eponymous Randle Cycle of carbohydrate and fat metabolism.
 This resulted from work to test the theory that cardiac and skeletal muscle can alternate between carbohydrate and fat as their energy source.
 The Randle Cycle describes how the products of fatty acid oxidation in muscle reduces the use of glucose, allowing individuals to switch between fuels according to their carbohydrate intake and suggests a potential mechanism for the development of hyperglaecemia and type 2 diabetes.

 He went on to monitor individuals on a low carbohydrate diet and those with non-insulin dependent diabetes.
 The results were in agreement with the mechanism he described, suggesting that the key factor in the development of diabetes could be the excessive release of fatty acids in muscle tissue.

 The mechanism is still the subject of debate and further research.

 Personal life

-Randle was married to Elizabeth Harrison (d.
+Randle died in Oxford on 26 September 2006.
+He was married to Elizabeth Harrison (d.
 2004) and had son Peter and three daughters, Susan, Sally, and Rosalind.